InnovateForVegas/.github/CONTRIBUTING.md

 Version numbers can be confusing once software is released, especially if there are different versions used for testing, release, etc.

-We will follow the spec for [Semantic Versioning](https://semver.org/) and you should, too.
+We follow the specifications for [Semantic Versioning](https://semver.org/).

+We may also follow the specifications for [Zero Versioning](https://0ver.org/) where pre-release and very early iterations of any component project warrant this approach.
+As any component project or initiative as a whole becomes viable for deployment or public release or similar, Semantic Versioning is the baseline scheme to follow.

 ### Issues, Bugs, Discussions